dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 .. note::
     Substituting VALID_INCREMENT = 21600 will generate the same result.

 This will process data initialized on 2019-02-01 at 00Z, 06Z, 12Z, and 18Z as well as 2019-02-02 at 00Z.
 For each of these initialization times, METplus Wrappers can also loop over a set of forecast leads that are all initialized at the current run time.
-See :ref:`looping-over-forecast-leads` for more information.
+See :ref:`looping over forecast leads` for more information.

-.. _looping-over-forecast-leads:
+.. :ref:`looping over forecast leads`

 Looping over Forecast Leads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^